 The kitchen is the hardest room of the home to pack.
-With many cabinets and drawers full of small items, there is a lot to do before the movers arrive.
-Consult this simple checklist to get organized and packed.
+With many cabinets and drawers full of small, fragile items, there is a lot to do before the movers arrive.
+Consult this simple checklist to organize and pack your kitchen.

 Sort And Simplify Things